alpacahq/user-docs/content/trading-on-alpaca/market-data.md

 Alpaca provides you with different market data depending upon your account type.
 Below is a summary of the data feeds available. **Currently, we only provide data for U.S. listed equities.**

-## IEX Data
+## Alpaca Data API
 **This is available to all Alpaca users**
+**Part of the new API is currently beta and invite-only.**

-Users that have signed up with Alpaca but have not opened a real money brokerage account are able to receive free real-time data from [IEX](https://iexcloud.io/).
-Please note that this data feed only includes quotes and trades occurring on the IEX (one of the U.S. stock exchanges) order book.
+Users that have signed up with Alpaca but have not opened a real money brokerage account are able to receive free real-time data from five exchanges.
+Please note that this data feed only includes quotes and trades occurring on the order books on these exchanges.

+- IEX (Investors Exchange LLC)
+- NYSE National, Inc.
+- Nasdaq BX, Inc.
+- Nasdaq PHLX LLC
+- NYSE Chicago, Inc.

 ## Consolidated Market Data
 **This is available only to Alpaca Brokerage Accounts (Alpaca Securities brokerage account customers,